Azure/avdaccelerator/workload/docs/getting-started.md

 It is preferable to have a new subscriptions for each deployment respectively, adhering to the Azure Landing Zone guidance.
 However, they can also be deployed to existing subscriptions and single subscription if required, see [Resource Organization](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/wvd/design-area-resource-organization) for further information.

-This [Visio file](/workload/docs/diagrams/avd-accelerator-resource-organization-naming.vsdx) is an example of the Azure resources and organization created with this reference implementation.
+This [diagram](/workload/docs/diagrams/avd-accelerator-resource-organization-naming.png) is an example of the Azure resources and organization created with this reference implementation.
 The following input values were used in this example:

 - **AVD baseline deployment**:
 	- *avdWorkloadSubsId*: ID for Subscription name: Subscription AVD LZ